precice/precice.github.io/pages/docs/installation/installation-source-dependencies.md

 The same instructions apply for later Ubuntu releases.

+### Ubuntu 20.04 LTS Focal Fossa

+Follow the same instructions as for Ubuntu 22.04.

 ### Ubuntu 18.04 Bionic Beaver

+{% warning %}
+The last release of preCICE to support Ubuntu 18.04 was [preCICE v2.3.0](https://github.com/precice/precice/releases/tag/v2.3.0).
+{% endwarning %}

 With every release, we also ship [binary packages for Ubuntu 18.04](https://github.com/precice/precice/releases).
 However, if you still want to build from source, almost everything is available through the distribution's repositories: